rust-lang/book/src/ch17-05-streams.md

 ### Merging Streams

-First, let’s create another stream, called `get_intervals`, which will emit an item every millisecond if we let it run directly.
+First, let’s create another stream, which will emit an item every millisecond if we let it run directly.
 For simplicity, we can use the `sleep` function to send a message on a delay, and combine it with the same approach of creating a stream from a channel we used in `get_messages`.
-The difference is that this time, we are going to send back the count of intervals which has elapsed, so the return type will be `impl Stream<Item = u32>`.
+The difference is that this time, we are going to send back the count of intervals which has elapsed, so the return type will be `impl Stream<Item = u32>`, and we can call the function `get_intervals`.

 In Listing 17-35, we start by defining a `count` in the task.
 (We could define it outside the task, too, but it is clearer to limit the scope of any given